mittwald/cli/README.md

 USAGE
   $ mw app install prestashop --version <value> [-p <value>] [-q] [--host <value>] [--admin-email <value>] [--admin-pass
     <value>] [--admin-firstname <value>] [--admin-lastname <value>] [--site-title <value>] [--shop-lang <value>] [-w]
+    [--wait-timeout <value>]

 FLAGS
   -p, --project-id=<value>       ID or short ID of a project; this flag is optional if a default project is set in the
                                  context
   -q, --quiet                    suppress process output and only display a machine-readable summary.
-  -w, --wait                     wait for your PrestaShop to be ready.
+  -w, --wait                     wait for the resource to be ready.
       --admin-email=<value>      email address of your administrator user.
       --admin-firstname=<value>  first name of your administrator user.
       --admin-lastname=<value>   Lastname of your administrator user.